segmentio/segment-docs/src/connections/destinations/catalog/appcues/index.md

 To enable this feature, go to the Integrations Settings in Appcues and click "Activate" under the Segment integration.

-After you activate the Segment integration, Appcues automatically forwards these events to your Segment workspace.
+After you activate the Segment integration, Appcues forwards these events to your Segment workspace.
 The events will appear in the same [Source Debugger](/docs/connections/sources/debugger/).

 ### Whitelisted Domains